 This is a very popular connection for two low wattage fluorescent lamps connected in series.

 There are two identical modules connected in parallel.
 In each module, initially, the AC current flows through the two starters and the ballast.
-After a while one of the starters goes open-circuited and the current in the circuit is halted.
+After a while, one of the starters goes open-circuited and the current in the circuit is halted.
 This brings the ballast inductor in an extremely uncomfortable situation and it reacts violently developing a great voltage across its terminals.
 The value of the voltage can be as large as some kV and that is exactly what the fluorescent lamps need in order to be turned on.
-After that transition effect the voltage accross each lamp gets stabillized around the 50~60V which is the lamps operation voltage shown in the manuals.
+After that transition effect, the voltage across each lamp gets stabilized around the 50~60V which is the lamps operation voltage shown in the manuals.

 As for the construction details, I put the lamps and the starters on the two sides of the wooden shelf and the two ballasts on the bottom of the box.